 Whether you choose live cover or artificial insemination (AI) affects your timing:

-• Fresh Semen: This is most effective but needs to be used right away.
+- Fresh semen: This is most effective but must be used immediately.

-• Frozen Semen: This is the hardest to time right.
+- Frozen semen: This is the hardest time, right?
 You need to do the insemination within six hours before or after she ovulates, which can be a bit tricky and might not work as well.

 Using cooled semen means you need to know when the stallions are collected and how the semen is sent—like by plane or overnight shipping.
 This helps you line up the insemination with the mare’s ovulation time, making sure everything’s ready when the semen arrives.